bhowden/exoplanet-finder/README.md

 5. Access the Exoplanet Service:

-The Exoplanet Service will be running in the background as a systemd service inside the Docker container.
+The Exoplanet Server will be running inside the Docker container.
 You can interact with it using SSH.

 ```sh
 ssh -p 2222 -i exoplanet.pem root@localhost